Statement of Purpose

 From time to time, I also feature photographs of wildlife and native plants of the region, as well as festivals, folklife, and personalities who help make South Georgia the wonderful place I call home.
 Images of festivals or people on this website do not imply an endorsement of any kind, either by Vanishing South Georgia or by those depicted.

-For the purposes of this site, I consider South Georgia to be the southern half of the state, roughly divided by the counties of Muscogee, Talbot, Taylor, Crawford, Peach, Houston, Twiggs, Wilkinson, Johnson, Emanuel, Jenkins, and Screven.
+For the purposes of this site, I consider South Georgia to be the southern half of the state, roughly divided by the counties south of or adjoining the Fall Line.

 About the Photographs

-The comments feature on Vanishing South Georgia has become one of the most popular parts of the website.
-Not only that, it also functions as an informal oral history of our region shared by people who have lived it and learned stories passed down through their families.
-Your words and reminisces are very important to me, and I do my best to respond to them when at all possible.
-Sometimes it may take me awhile, and sometimes, I just don’t have the answer; but rest assured, all your suggestions and compliments are taken very seriously.
-Thank you.
-(Please note that I reserve the right to edit or refuse comments submitted to Vanishing South Georgia)
+The comments archive on Vanishing South Georgia is one of its most popular features.
+It also functions as an informal oral history of our region shared by people who have lived it and learned stories passed down through their families.
+Your words and reminisces are very important to me, and I do my best to respond to them when possible.
+(Please note that I reserve the right to edit or refuse comments submitted to Vanishing South Georgia, without explanation).

 ©Brian Brown Photography/Vanishing Media 2008-2021.
 ALL content on this website is protected by copyright.
 Unauthorized use and/or duplication of this material without express and written permission from this website’s author and/or owner is strictly prohibited.
 Excerpts and links may by used, provided that full and clear credit is given to Brian Brown and Vanishing South Georgia with appropriate and specific direction to the original content.